 A better option is to rent a bike from one of the numerous bike rental stores in the city.
 They normally charge a flat fee where you can take the bike out for the day and bring it back before the store closes.

 Seville does have a metro system, but it’s relatively small with only 22 stations.
 However, it is a useful way to get about especially when the city is busy during Semana Santa and La Feria.

 To get from Seville airport to the centre you have two options.
 You can either take a taxi, which will cost you between €20-31, or you can take the bus to Plaza de Armas in the centre for €4.00.
 The bus takes about 35 minutes and a taxi is quicker, but a lot more expensive.

-3 days in Seville is an ideal amount of time to explore this beautiful city.
-If you have more time then that’s great, but if you’re strapped for it, then you can still a lot during a three-day trip!
+3 days in Seville offers you ample time to explore this beautiful Andalucian city.
+If you have more time then that’s great, but if you’re strapped for it, then you can still do a lot during a three-day trip!

 Have you visited Seville?
 Did you some of the things on my itinerary?
 What’s your favourite place in the city?
 Leave me a comment below, I’d love to hear your thoughts!

 You can buy and claim online, even after you’ve left home.
 Travel insurance from WorldNomads.com is available to people from 140 countries.
 It’s designed for adventurous travellers with cover for overseas medical, evacuation, baggage and a range of adventure sports and activities.